FiscalNote/BillSum/BillSum_Data_Documentation.md

 For each bill, there are two necessary files: a metadata file (that includes the summary) and the file with the text.

-We store the final version of the data "HERE", but document the full procedure for reference.
+We store the final version of the data [here](https://drive.google.com/file/d/1g89WgFHMRbr4QrvA0ngh26PY081Nv3lx/view?usp=sharing), but document the full procedure for reference.
 First we document how to extract the source files, then how to create the final dataset.

 ---
 # Source data